ludocode/mpack/docs/expect.md

 # Using the Expect API

 The Expect API is used to imperatively parse data of a fixed (hardcoded) schema.
 It is most useful when parsing very large MessagePack files, parsing in memory-constrained environments, or generating parsing code from a schema.
 The API is similar to [CMP](https://github.com/camgunz/cmp), but has many helper functions especially for map keys and expected value ranges.
 Some of these will be covered below.

+Check out the [Reader API](docs/reader.md) guide first for information on setting up a reader and reading strings.

-*If you are not writing code for an embedded device or generating parsing code from a schema, you should not follow this guide.
-You should most likely be using the Node API instead.*
+If you are not writing code for an embedded device or generating parsing code from a schema, you should not follow this guide.
+You should most likely be using the [Node API](docs/node.md) instead.

 ## A simple example